mmikowski/hi_score/README.md

   dist$ google-chrome ex01.html ex02.html
 ```

-In this example the build process creates two isolated applications that share
-resources like fonts, libraries, and images.
-This is generally the preferred
-approach when building a suite of web applications.
+In this example the build process creates two isolated applications that share resources like fonts, libraries, and images.
+This is generally the preferred approach when building a suite of web applications.

 ### Update
-One may update all the npm libraries, npm assets, and the `package.json` file
-with `npm update -D`.
-If we want these changes to propagate, we must run
-`npm run setup` again to update the vendor libraries, and update the
-`index.html` file to point to the updated versions.
-We expect to automate
-the last step in future updates.
+One may update all the npm libraries, assets and the `package.json` file with `npm update -D`.
+If we want these changes to propagate, we must run `npm run setup` again to update the vendor libraries, and update the `index.html` file to point to the updated versions.
+We expect to automate the last step in future updates.

 ## Namespacing
-After installation we can control-click the following links to inspect
-the uncompressed example applicaitons.
+After installation we can control-click the following links to inspect the uncompressed example applicaitons.

 - [Example 1](./ex01.html)
 - [Example 2](./ex02.html)

 Yes we know the examples are lame.
 We're working on that.

-Both of the applications use the `xhi` libraries and provide nearly
-identical features yet *they have completely separate namespaces.*
-We can use the Chrome developer tools to inspect these differences.
+Both of the applications use the `xhi` libraries and provide nearly identical features yet *they have completely separate namespaces.* We can use the Chrome developer tools to inspect these differences.
 Press `<shift>-<ctrl>-i` (or `<shift>-<cmd>-i` on a Mac) to open these tools.

-When we view the Example 1 tab we can type `ex01` into the JavaScript console
-and press return and see that this single variable points to all our unique
-code in this application.
-However, if we type `ex02` we see that this
-variable is `undefined`, as it should be.
-If we visit the Example 2 tab we
-can see that the opposite is true - `ex01` is `undefined` and `ex02` contains
-all our application code.
-This namespacing allows us to provide a suite of
-web applications that share the same UX without interferring with each other.
+When we view the Example 1 tab we can type `ex01` into the JavaScript console and press return and see that this single variable points to all our unique code in this application.
+However, if we type `ex02` we see that this variable is `undefined`, as it should be.
+If we visit the Example 2 tab we can see that the opposite is true - `ex01` is `undefined` and `ex02` contains all our application code.
+This namespacing allows us to provide a suite of web applications that share the same UX without interferring with each other.

 This name spacing extends to CSS as well.
-If we inspect the HTML in the
-Example 1 tab, we can see that nearly all classes start with an `ex01-` prefix,
-whereas the Example 2 tab uses `ex02-`.
+If we inspect the HTML in the Example 1 tab, we can see that nearly all classes start with an `ex01-` prefix, whereas the Example 2 tab uses `ex02-`.

 ## Vendor assets
-All vendor assets are listed in the `devDependencies` map in the
-`package.json` file.
-If you want to add a vendor asset, the best method is to
-add the npm package there and then update the `bin/setup` script
-to copy the asset to the correct directory: `js/vendor/`,
-`css/vendor`, `font/vendor`, or `img/vendor`.
+All vendor assets are listed in the `devDependencies` map in the `package.json` file.
+If you want to add a vendor asset, the best method is to add the npm package there and then update the `bin/setup` script to copy the asset to the correct directory: `js/vendor/`, `css/vendor`, `font/vendor`, or `img/vendor`.

-    "font-awesome"            : "4.7.0",
-    "jquery"                  : "3.2.0",
-    "jquery.event.dragscroll" : "1.0.0",
-    "jquery.event.gevent"     : "1.1.6",
-    "jquery.event.ue"         : "1.3.2",
-    "jquery.scrolli"          : "1.0.1",
-    "jquery.urianchor"        : "1.3.5",
-    "open-sans-fontface"      : "1.4.0",
-    "powercss"                : "1.3.5",
-    "taffydb"                 : "2.7.3",

-    "clusterjs"               : "0.7.1",
-    "express"                 : "4.15.2",
-    "mongodb"                 : "2.2.25",
-    "mysql2"                  : "1.2.0",
-    "websocket"               : "1.0.22",

-    "coveralls"               : "2.12.0",
-    "istanbul"                : "0.4.5",
-    "jsdom"                   : "9.12.0",
-    "jslint"                  : "0.10.3",
-    "node-inspector"          : "0.12.10",
-    "nodeunit"                : "0.11.0",
-    "uglifycss"               : "0.0.25",
-    "uglifyjs"                : "2.4.10"

 ### JavaScript

-Client libraries are copied to `js/vendor` directories with their
-version number appended to their names.
-This makes them
-available via the web server.
-These include:
+Client JavaScript libraries are copied to `js/vendor` directories with their version number appended to their names.
+This makes them available to the web server:
-- [Font Awesome][_30]: Icon fonts

 - [jQuery][_10]: DOM manipulation
 - [PowerCSS][_11]: JS-powered CSS
 - [jQuery Plugin: event.dragscroll][_12]: Inertia scroll